generalui/hooks-for-redux/README.md

 myAction(payload) => {type: MyAction, payload}
 ```

 - **IN**: payload - after dispatching, will arrive as the payload for the matching reducer
 - **OUT**: {type, payload}
   - type: the key string for the matching reducer
   - payload: the payload that was passed in
-    - i.e. same as vanilla redux's store.dispatch()
+  - i.e. same as plain redux's store.dispatch()

 ### virtualStore API

 The virtual store is an object similar to the redux store, except it is only for the redux-state you created with useRedux.
 It supports a similar, but importantly different API from the redux store:

 #### virtualStore.getState

 ```jsx
 import {useRedux, getStore} from 'hooks-for-redux' const [,, myVirtualStore] = useRedux("myStateName", myInitialState)